 Fun times to be an Islander fan.
 Really, I swear.

 Right now the Islanders are in the middle of the second period against the Rangers at the Nassau Coliseum on Long Island.
-The Islanders are losing 2-1 after two periods, which is not surprising considering the record of the two teams (the Islanders are the worst team in the NHL and the Rangers are fifth in the Eastern Conference).
-But the biggest story coming out of the game tonight, and what could likely be the lead story in the morning papers, is that the Islanders goaltending situation has actually gotten worse.
+The Islanders are lost 2-1, which is not surprising considering the record of the two teams (the Islanders are the worst team in the NHL and the Rangers are fifth in the Eastern Conference).
+But the biggest story coming out of the game Tuesday night, and what could likely be the lead story in the morning papers, is that the Islanders goaltending situation has actually gotten worse.